box/box-python-sdk-gen/docs/sign_templates.md

 - template_id `str`
   - The ID of a Box Sign template.
   - Used as `template_id` in path `path` of the API call
+- headers `GetSignTemplateByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns